-Cracks associated with fatigue failure almost always initiate (or nucleate) on the surface of a component at some point of stress concentration.
+Cracks associated with fatigue failure almost always initiate (or nucleate) the surface of a component at some point of stress concentration.
 Anything which leads to stress concentration, and the development of cracks, will reduce fatigue life.
-Therefore, increasing the degree of surface finish, polishing as compared to grinding, improves fatigue life.
+Therefore, increasing the degree of surface finish, polishing compared to grinding, improves fatigue life.
 Increasing the strength and hardness of the surface layers of metal components will also improve fatigue life.

-High Cycle Fatigue vs Low Cycle Fatigue
+High Cycle Fatigue vs. Low Cycle Fatigue

 Fatigue has been separated into regions of high cycle fatigue and low cycle fatigue.
 The chief difference between high cycle and low cycle fatigue is the number of cycles to failure.
 The transition between LCF and HCF is determined by the stress level, i.e., the transition between plastic and elastic deformations.

 - High-cycle fatigue requires more than 104 cycles to failure, where stress is low and primarily elastic.

 - Low cycle fatigue is characterized by repeated plastic deformation (i.e., in each cycle); therefore, the number of cycles to failure is low.
 In the plastic region, large changes in strain can be produced by small changes in stress.
 Experiments have shown that low cycle fatigue is also crack growth.